danielhartgrove/danielhartgrove.github.io/README.md

 # danhartgrove.github.io

-this is the repo I use for hosting my website, www.danielhartgrove.xyz
+This is the repo I use for hosting my website, www.danielhartgrove.xyz